 - Excess fat, skin, and sagging muscle tissue on your lower eyelid: This makes you look perpetually tired and haggard.
 Just a little bit of tissue alteration can completely take away the tiredness, making you look younger and rejuvenated.
 No more puffy bags!

 It is amazing how such a small surgery can completely transform your face.
 When your eyelids are reshaped, you look revitalized and energetic.
 It can also highlight the shape of your eyes.

 I had a wonderful experience with Dr. White that has improved my physical appearance but more importantly my self-esteem.
 Dr. White and her staff are the best and are extremely dedicated to the care of their patients.
 I would do it all over again in a heartbeat.
 Amazing results and an amazing experience with a great compassionate doctor.

 Read More Testimonials

 Eyelid surgery addresses bagginess.
 The constant tired look on your face could be due to the bags formed under your eyes.
 Sometimes, it’s simply genetics.
 Once those appear, they’re there to stay.

 Bags under the eyes usually form due to lack of sleep and stress.
-Even if you are able get back your sleep and be stress-free, the bags remain.
-To take care of these bags, you need a lower-eyelid lift.
+Even if you are able to get back your sleep and be stress-free, the bags remain.
+To take care of these bags, you need a lower eyelid lift.
 It removes the excess tissue and fat that causes the bags.